-The tallest graph of new cases per 100K of population is New York.
-Arizona is almost at the same level.
+The tallest graphs of new cases per 100K of population are New York and Arizona..
 From the point of view of someone living in Connecticut, the striking thing is how thoroughly Connecticut (and New York, New Jersey, Rhode Island, and Massachusetts) have recovered from the peak.
 New cases are low and the low value of the estimate of R confirms that they are likely to decrease even more.
 The great contrast is with the increase of cases in some of the southern states.

 Connecticut Covid-19 Deaths and Cases by Age

 Deaths increase with age, as has been well known since the beginning of the epidemic.
 For cases, the number of cases per population stays relatively flat from 20 to 79 and rises very rapidly for the oldest category.
 I haven’t examined this data closely, but I assume this pattern is related to the high rates of mortality in nursing homes.
 For the age range from 60 to 79 there probably are a lot of seniors who are going to a great deal of trouble avoiding places and situations where there is risk of catching the virus.
 But individuals in nursing homes don’t have that much control over their own lives.
 I would guess that the older population outside of nursing homes has a lower rate of catching the virus and the population inside nursing homes has a higher rate.
 The two trends may average out to a rate that is the same as middle aged adults.
 This is just speculation.
 I haven’t dug into the data to say anything firm about this